oaworks/oa-works/src/policies/accessibility.md

 ## Preparation of this accessibility statement

 This statement was prepared on July 26, 2021.
-It was last reviewed on August 4, 2021.
+It was last reviewed on **May 19, 2022**.
 This website was last tested on August 4, 2021.

+- Fixed on May 19, 2022:
+   - You can’t skip to the main content when using a screen reader.
+[Github issue](https://github.com/oaworks/oa-works/issues/126)
+   - Some images, in particular in the blog post previews on the homepage, may not have a text alternative, so people using a screen reader cannot access the information.
+[Github issue](https://github.com/oaworks/oa-works/issues/128)

 The test was carried out by our own team at OA.Works using: